 Now that we have officially said our final goodbyes to the last days of Summer it’s time to jump in the deep end with your Autumn wear.
-So, here at PAUSE, we have put together a guide on how not to overdo it with layers and prints, as this autumn is all about minimalism in a contemporary and exciting way.
+So, here at PAUSE, order we have put together a guide on how not to overdo it with layers and prints, as this autumn is all about minimalism in a contemporary and exciting way.

 For most guys summer is all about braving colours and experimenting with prints.
 But for autumn, it’s time to take a more mature approach to your style: match the cold, dark nights with neutral colour palettes, adorn yourself in skies of black, white, navy, khaki, and camel.
 These will be your six best friends, getting you through the transitional season before fully embracing your dark winter wardrobe.